SSKG2602/chronorag-acv/howtorunme.md

 ```

 Additional tips:
-- Accept the Hugging Face license for Phi-3 Mini and export `HF_TOKEN`.
+- Export `LIGHTNING_API_KEY="b829fb3f-d518-42df-9333-f5a657b5a5c7/asthaclover26/deploy-model-project"` to use your own secret; otherwise the config fallback is used.
-- Install `bitsandbytes` (`pip install bitsandbytes`) when using GPU-based 4-bit loading.
+- Install `bitsandbytes` (`pip install bitsandbytes`) if you re-enable 4-bit Hugging Face models.
 - Persist `models_bin` to `/kaggle/working` or Google Drive if you need reuse across sessions.
 - CLI/API responses now return minified JSON objects with `range` + 2 `bullets`
   when the LLM succeeds.
 Parse the JSON payload directly or inspect